Sequence-94/election-app/README.md

 5. **Create a metamask account**
+   - IMPORTANT **save your mnemonic from metamask** YOU'LL NEED IT LATER
    - nagivate to -> networks > Add a network > Add a network manually

    ![Screen Shot 2024-06-14 at 11 51](https://github.com/Sequence-94/election-app/assets/53806574/0dab21c3-0607-4fd3-a9a6-2ee1556f407b)